hoanger/P3-Udacity-FroggerClone/README.md

 the arrow keys to move the player and the number keys 1-5 to change the look of the character.

+To start the game open the file, "index.html" in your browser.
+Make sure the window is at least 600x700 px for best results.

 Enjoy!